hck/filter_factory/README.md

       # ...
     end

-Render form as you want in your view:
+Render form as you want in your view (use aliases instead of field names if specified):

     <%= form_for @filter, as: :filter do |f| %>
     <div>